Ozone Therapy: What is It and Does it Work?

 Advanced Application for Ozone Therapy: The EBOO Method

-Sometimes referred to as "ozone dialysis," EBOO is an elegant and powerful way to treat a high volume of blood in a single session.
-Unlike standard ozone injections, EBOO involves a dual-IV process where blood is gently drawn from one arm, passed through a specialized filter for oxygenation and ozonation, and returned through the other arm.
+Sometimes referred to as "ozone dialysis," EBOO is an intensive, high volume treatment.
+While MAH is excellent for standard recovery, EBOO is utilized for more complex chronic conditions.
+This involves a dual IV process where blood is gently drawn from one arm, passed through a specialized filtration canister for oxygenation and ozonation, and returned through the other arm.

 The Science: How Ozone Supports Injury Recovery